 - Cocaine: cocaine use during the 3rd trimester of pregnancy increases the chance of placental abruption from 1% to 10%.

-Placental abruption cannot be diagnosed definitively until after the baby is delivered.
+Placental abruption cannot be diagnosed definitively until after the baby is delivered and there are few markers for placental abruption, particularly in the first to trimesters.
 However, doctors will often suspect placental abruption and may have evidence to support that suspected diagnosis.
 Diagnostic testing for placental abruption usually starts with a physical examination of the mother followed by an ultrasound or sonogram imaging test.
 Blood work and fetal monitoring devices might also be used to gather information and decide on the most appropriate course of action.Treatment Options for Placental Abruption

 The appropriate method for treating or managing placental abruption will depend on the timing and severity of the placental abruption.Mild Placental Abruption